-Entities affiliated with TCV, a beneficial owner of more than 5% of a class of our voting securities and an affiliate of Jay C. Hoag, a non-employee director, will purchase from us in a private placement, subject to certain regulatory conditions, a number of shares of our Class A common stock with an aggregate purchase price of approximately \$100.0 million, at a price per share equal to the initial public offering price.
-Based upon an assumed initial public offering price of \$27.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus this would be 3,636,363 shares of Class A common stock.
+Entities affiliated with TCV, a beneficial owner of more than 5% of a class of our voting securities and an affiliate of Jay C. Hoag, a non-employee director, will purchase from us in a private placement a number of shares of our Class A common stock with an aggregate purchase price of approximately \$100.0 million at a price per share equal to the initial public offering price.
+Based upon the initial public offering price of \$29.00 per share this will be 3,448,275 shares of Class A common stock.
 Sales of these shares to entities affiliated with TCV will not be registered in this offering.
 In addition, TCV has agreed to a 180-day lock-up agreement pursuant to which the Class A common stock purchased in the private placement will be locked up for a period of 180 days, subject to early termination as described in the section titled "Underwriting".
 We refer to the private placement of these shares of Class A common stock as the private placement.

-Participation in this Offering

-Karen Boone and Howard Draft, two of our directors, have expressed an interest in purchasing \$500,000 and \$2.0 million in shares of our Class A common stock in this offering, respectively (equal to 18,181 shares and 72,727 shares, respectively, based upon an assumed initial public offering price of \$27.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus).
+Participation in this Offering Karen Boone and Howard Draft, two of our directors, have expressed an interest in purchasing \$500,000 and \$2.0 million in shares of our Class A common stock, respectively, in this offering (equal to 17,241 and 68,965 shares, respectively, based upon the initial public offering price of \$29.00 per share).
 At our request, the underwriters have reserved such shares for sale to Ms. Boone and Mr. Draft.
-All such shares would be purchased at the initial public offering price and on the same terms as the other purchasers in this offering.
-However, because there is no binding agreement obligating Ms. Boone and Mr. Draft to purchase these shares, they may determine to purchase fewer shares than they have expressed an interest in purchasing or not to purchase any shares in this offering.
+All such shares will be purchased at the initial public offering price and on the same terms as the other purchasers in this offering.

-Stock Repurchase Agreement In March 2017, we entered into a Stock Repurchase Agreement with Tiger Global Private Investment Partners VII, L.P., or Tiger, CP Interactive Fitness LP, or Catterton, and an affiliate of Tiger.
+Stock Repurchase Agreement

+III MARCH 2017, we entered into a Stock Repurchase Agreement with Tiger Global Private Investment Partners VII, L.P., or Tiger, CP Interactive Fitness LP, or Catterton, and an affiliate of Tiger.
 Pursuant to this agreement, we repurchased (1) 9,086,392 shares of our capital stock from Tiger for an aggregate total repurchase price of approximately \$49.2 million, and (2) 13,420,940 shares of our capital stock from Catterton for an aggregate total repurchase price of approximately \$72.7 million.
 Lee Fixel, our former director, has an indirect ownership interest in Tiger and Tiger Global PIP VII Holdings, L.P.